kingnobro/LayerPeeler/README.md

 ### 2. Merge the Pretrained Model
 As described in the paper, we use a pretrained LoRA model trained on the `SeedEdit` dataset.
 You must merge this pretrained LoRA with the base model before training.

-*If you have already performed this merge during inference, you can skip this step.*

 ```bash
 python merge_pretrain.py
 ```